paulgclark/grc-install/README.md

 ## Test Flowgraphs
 ./grc/uhd-test
 ./grc/hackrf-test
-./grc/lime-test
+./grc/lime-test # this one not currently useful

-The latter two won't be so useful until I restore the hackrf and limesdr installation scripts, but each of these directories has some flowgraphs you can use to check that your system is running OK.
+The lime-test won't be so useful until I restore the limesdr installation script, but each of these directories has some flowgraphs you can use to check that your system is running OK.
 The ook and gfsk flowgraphs require two sets of gnuradio-computer + sdr-hardware.